rmed/vidmaster/README.md

 ## Dependencies

-vidmaster depends on [MoviePy](https://github.com/Zulko/moviepy), install with pip (plus its dependencies):
+vidmaster depends on [MoviePy](https://github.com/Zulko/moviepy), if you are installing manually, run:

 ```
 $ pip install moviepy